prometheus/prometheus/docs/querying/api.md

 ### Finding series by label matchers

-The following endpoints return the list of time series that match a certain label set.
+The following endpoint returns the list of time series that match a certain label set.

 ```
 GET /api/v1/series